List of the Smashing Pumpkins band members: History

-In early 1999, Jimmy Chamberlin rejoined the band; however, the lineup was short-lived, as bassist D'arcy Wretzky announced her departure that September.
-She was subsequently replaced by former Hole bassist, Melissa Auf der Maur, who performed on the “Sacred and Profane" tour and appeared in music videos.
+In early 1999, Jimmy Chamberlin rejoined the band; however, the reunion was short-lived, as bassist D'arcy Wretzky announced her departure that September.
+She was subsequently replaced by former Hole bassist Melissa Auf der Maur, who performed on the “Sacred and Profane" tour and appeared in music videos.
 On May 23, 2000, in a live radio interview on KROQ-FM (Los Angeles), Billy Corgan announced the band's decision to break up at the end of that year following additional touring and recording.
 The Smashing Pumpkins played at the Cabaret Metro on December 2, 2000, before a six-year disbandment.

-On July 21, 2005, Corgan stated in full-page advertisements in the Chicago Tribune and Chicago Sun-Times to announce that he had planned to reunite the band.
+On July 21, 2005, Corgan stated in full-page advertisements in the Chicago Tribune and Chicago Sun-Times that he planned to reunite the band.
 On April 20, 2006, the band's official website confirmed the reunion.
-Corgan and Chamberlin were verified as participants in the reunion, but there was question as to whether other former members of the band would participate.
+Corgan and Chamberlin were verified as participants in the reunion, but it was unclear whether other former members of the band would participate.
 In April 2007, Iha and Auf der Maur separately confirmed that they were not taking part in the reunion.
 Wretzky did not make an announcement, but Chamberlin would later state that Iha and Wretzky "didn't want to be a part of" the reunion.
 The Smashing Pumpkins performed live for the first time since 2000 on May 22, 2007, in Paris, France, with new members Jeff Schroeder on guitar and Ginger Reyes on bass guitar, as well as keyboardist Lisa Harriton.